Welcome to the blog of Ian Donohoe

 It was around Easter time in 1976 aged 16 when I left school and started my first job as a Car body Builder at Ellerbeck Rd Garage in Accrington.

-Work was quite easy to come by in the 70’s and one morning while doing the milk round before school our Milkman (Bob Emerson) said… “these guys in here are looking to start an apprentice”.
-I shrugged my shoulders and gave him an adolescent blank look… So he popped into the garage and – well… got me an interview that very afternoon!
+Work was easy to come by in the 70’s and one morning while doing the milk round before school, our Milkman (Bob Emerson) said… “these guys in here are looking to start an apprentice”.
+I shrugged my shoulders and gave him a blank adolescent look… So he popped into the garage and – well… got me an interview that very afternoon!

 As I sat in the office with the three Co owners of the garage, they said.. ” Have you any questions?”

 I replied ”Do you swear?”
 Of course we F*****g do!